Artwork by Ira Joel Haber

 Regarding the people severely, Posh stepped back and swept his hands around the congregation, to the North, South, East, and West—to the four corners of the earth as he would say in commentary on the hand gestures employed in his sermons.
 "Can I hear an Amen?
 Can the Holy Ghost hear an amen?"

 The people shouted amen.
 "Now that, that," Posh declared, using the self-authorizing elliptical phrase he favored most.
-"What the Lord say, the Lord say," he concluded with theological tautology that rendered logical parsing blasphemous.
+"What the Lord say, the Lord say," he concluded with theological tautology rendering logical parsing blasphemous.

 Sitting to Lucy's right, John Kilroy looked to the wide board pine floor, his gaze falling on a punched out tree knot, the home of a dark spider, eerily illuminated by a light inadvertently left on in the crawlspace under the sanctuary.
 The spider was wrapping a doomed insect in a silk coffin.
 John shivered.
 "John, raise your eyes, son," Posh demanded.
 Uncharacteristically, Kilroy looked Posh in the eyes.
 Posh said, "The Lord acts in strange ways, but none stranger than creating women, by whom even the best of us are ensnared.
 Is that so?"